mgrand/smileyVars/README.md

 <b>Note:</b><br>
-If a template contains more than one `:variable` between `(:` brackets `:)`, then the text between the brackets will be included in the template&#x2bc;s expansion only if
+If a template contains more than one `:variable` between `(:` brackets `:)`, then the text between the brackets will be included in the template&#x2bc;s expansion only if values are supplised for all of the `:variable`s.

 <!--
 In some cases there may be a concern about amount of data being transported from the database.
 In such cases you may